lazylion351/development/README.md

 They can sort drivers based on Points as well as Race wins.
 By default, this orders drivers from most Points/Race Wins to least, but users can change this to see drivers with the lowest Points/Race wins first.

-Users can create a collection of their favourite drivers and the application will display the sum of the their favourite drivers' points field.
+Users can create a collection of their favourite drivers and the application will display the sum of their favourite drivers' points field.

 ### Usability Principles Considered